Library catalogues A-Z

 Read more about how to search our collections.

 - Alvin.
-A platform for digital collections and digitized cultural heritage, but also a catalogue of material not yet digitized.
+A platform for digital collections and digitised cultural heritage, but also a catalogue of material not yet digitised.
 In Alvin you find authors' archives and other personal archives, posters, portraits, letters, sketch books etc.

 - Aurivillius and Inventariet (the Inventory) (Pehr Fabian Aurivillius, Catalogus Bibliothecae Regiae Academiae Upsaliensis).
 Catalogue of the books and periodicals that were held at Uppsala University Library in 1796.
 A large part of the material has been transferred to Catalogue - 1962, start the search there.
 The Inventory is a list of books and periodicals according to older inventory numbers (subject denomination and serial number) up to and including 1796.
 Only used together with the Aurivillius catalogue.

 - Bibliotheca Walleriana.
 Catalogue of medical and natural science literature (printed circa 1490s – 1940s) from the Waller collections.